Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-accept-blue/README.md

    - A charge is created for the customer with the initial amount due
    - A recurring subscription(s) for that customer is created
 3. If all succeed, the order is transitioned to `PaymentSettled`

+# Tips

+## CORS

+If you run into CORS issues loading the Accept Blue hosted tokenization javascript library, you might need to remove the `cross-origin` key on your `script` tag.